 How much am I eligible for as an author?

-The Fund has a strict cap of $3,000 (CDN) per individual per year.
-This could be for one publication or multiple publications, the total over the year remains $3,000.
+Reimbursement from the Fund is normally capped at $3,000 (CDN) per individual per fiscal year.
+This could be for one publication, or for multiple publications that add up to $3,000.
 See the other requirements section for more details on reimbursement limits.